arborchurch/arbor-web/site/content/what-to-expect/worship/index.md

 weight: 20
 ---

-We'll sing a few songs to kick-off the service.
+We'll sing a few SONGS to kick-off the service.